Gambrinus69/REPO-InvisibleValuablesMod/README.md

 It’s ideal for recording videos and getting clean shots of the extraction beam in action without objects cluttering the scene.

-**¡ADVERTENCIA!** This mod makes the game virtually unplayable in a normal way, as you won’t be able to see where the items are to collect them.
+**WARNING!** This mod makes the game virtually unplayable in a normal way, as you won’t be able to see where the items are to collect them.
 Use it only for cinematic purposes.

 ## Installation